CHALLENGE 1 – Connectivity for remote sites

 Ground Control has deployed full end-to-end solutions for renewable providers to retrieve their data from the field in over 100 countries, recommending the best solution for their operational needs.
 For remote site data retrieval, the RockBLOCK Plus is rugged and waterproof – ideal for remote and exposed sites – and is designed specifically to transmit sensor data from IoT applications.
 RockBLOCK Plus sends and receives short messages from anywhere on Earth with a view of the sky, via Iridium SBD, as frequently as every 10 seconds, making the device ideal for remote performance monitoring and pre-empting maintenance requirements.

-CHALLENGE 2 – Combining remote renewables sites’ data
+CHALLENGE 2 – Combining distributed site data

 The solution – Cloudloop

 To enable renewable energy providers to balance supply and demand on the power grid, they must determine how much renewable energy is being generated at any given time.
-This can be challenging to achieve without the use of satellite communication due to the size, scale and remote locations of renewable energy resources.
+This can be challenging and even impossible to achieve without the use of satellite communication due to the size, scale and remote locations of renewable energy resources.

 Cloudloop is Ground Control’s cloud-based software platform for subscription and device management.
-The software enables renewable providers to combine multiple and widely distributed sensor data into a singular entity to provide a complete visualization of their energy-generating operations.
+The software enables renewable providers to combine multiple and widely distributed sensor data into a singular entity to provide a complete visualisation of their energy-generating operations.

 All satellite device activations and deactivations, airtime management and troubleshooting can be achieved remotely via the Cloudloop platform.
 Monitoring in real-time, historical data usage and alerts enable proactive cost management, with diagnostics reporting significantly reducing field maintenance costs, regardless of the scale or distribution of the data loggers.